Zeal For Wisdom

 Cisco Router Configuration

 When we configure a Cisco router, we can use either CLI(Command Line Interface) or GUI(Graphical User Interface).
-The basic CLI modes that we will be referring below are as following:

 Router> <– User EXEC Mode